oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 github: https://github.com/oktadev/okta-spring-boot-vue-crud-example
 ---

-You're going to use Vue and Spring Boot to build a todo list web application.
-The application will include CRUD abilities, meaning that you will be able to **c**reate, **r**ead, **u**pdate, and **d**elete the todo items on the Spring Boot API via the client.
-The Vue frontend client will use the Quasar framework for presentation.
-Both the Spring Boot API and the Vue client will be secured with OAuth 2.0 and OpenID Connect (OIDC) using Okta as the security provider.
+You will use Vue and Spring Boot to build a todo list web application.
+The application will include CRUD abilities, meaning that you can **c**reate, **r**ead, **u**pdate, and **d**elete the todo items on the Spring Boot API via the client.
+The Vue frontend client will use the Quasar framework for the presentation.
+OAuth 2.0 and OpenID Connect (OIDC) will secure the Spring Boot API and the Vue client using Okta as the security provider.

 {% img blog/spring-boot-vue3/spring-and-vue.png alt:"Spring Boot, Vue, and Okta logos" width:"500" %}{: .center-image }